-Unless you grow dozens and dozens of houseplants, buying fertilizers readymade is the easiest option, as it won’t spoil.
-Any standard houseplant fertilizer will do the trick, but the easiest way to keep Monstera happy is to blend a banana skin with hot water, and pour it on once it’s cooled.
+Unless you grow dozens and dozens of houseplants, buying fertilisers readymade is the easiest option, as it won’t spoil.
+Any standard houseplant fertiliser will do the trick, but the easiest way to keep Monstera happy is to blend a banana skin with hot water, and pour it on once it’s cooled.

 For readymade fertilisers, read our complete garden fertiliser users guide here.